-• Delivery: implementation of the service, supported by uptake and outreach
+- sets and required capacity building, and outreach to enable uptake; and - Service Delivery: implementation of the service, supported by uptake and outreach

-The four tools in this Toolkit support these steps.
-In additional to specific tools for Consultation and Needs Assessment and Service Design, tools are included for Monitoring, Evaluation and Learning (MEL) and Stakeholder Mapping.
+The four tools in this Toolkit (Consultation and Needs Assessment, Stakeholder Mapping, Service Design, and Monitoring, Evaluation, and Learning) support these steps.
+In addition to specific tools for Consultation and Needs Assessment and Service Design, tools are included for Monitoring, Evaluation and Learning (MEL) and Stakeholder Mapping.
 MEL will help Hubs and implementing partners effectively monitor progress, learn from experience and measure impact.
-Stakeholder Mapping
+Stakeholder Mapping will help Hubs and partners refine their understanding of existing and potential audiences and their needs and roles in using, enabling, benefitting from or sustaining a service.
+For each tool, the Toolkit includes practical guidance on how to integrate gender responsive considerations.